Hanzala13/Power-BI/README.md

 7. Product Development
 Another typical use for business intelligence software like Power BI is product development.
 When it's time to pull one product off the market and replace it with a newer and more successful one, This dashboard shows how much money is being produced for each particular product that can help your organization.

+Practical Applications of Power BI
+Power BI is a Microsoft tool that allows you to use datasets from multiple sources and create reports and charts to address specific business needs.
+Using Power BI is about providing practical solutions for real-world problems, making it the perfect tool for organizations seeking quick and easy insights with minimal effort.
+Let's see by creating a simple Line chart in Power BI of the Financial sales analysis dataset.
+Let's see the different practical applications of Power BI: